Egypt to use Gulf billions to spur economy

 After Islamist President Mohamed Mursi was deposed by the army last month, Saudi Arabia, Kuwait and the United Arab Emirates promised Egypt a total of $12 billion in loans, grants and fuel shipments.
 Of that, $5 billion has already arrived.

-The army-backed interim government, keen to improve conditions for a deeply polarised population battered by more than two years of political and economic turmoil, is under intense pressure to avoid unpopular austerity measures.
+The army-backed interim government, keen to improve conditions for a deeply polarized population battered by more than two years of political and economic turmoil, is under intense pressure to avoid unpopular austerity measures.

 “The best way to deal with that is by bringing in funds from outside the country, by seeking support, by counting on friends who can provide us with some injection of funds from outside,” he told a news conference.